Stanisław Moniuszko: Life

 Moniuszko was born into a noble landowning family in Ubiel, (Note: The Moniuszko family had roots in the area of Goniądz in Podlachia.)
 Minsk Governorate (Russian Empire, now Belarus).
 His father, Czesław, and his uncle, Ignacy, both served in Napoleon’s army.
 His first piano teacher was his mother, Elżbieta (Elizabeth) Madżarska of Armenian descent.
 He later continued his musical education in Warsaw and Minsk, and studied under Carl Friedrich Rungenhagen in Berlin.

 In 1840, he married Aleksandra Mueller, with whom he had ten children, and settled down in Vilnius, taking up the position of organist at the Church of St. John's.
 Moniuszko also offered private music lessons, which turned out to be an important source of income for his family.
 His first operettas Loteria (Lottery) and Żółta szlafmyca (Yellow Nightcap) were not very successful.
 However, in 1847, the premiere staging of Halka (the two-act version), considered one of his most notable operas, was more successful.
 It took place in Vilnius and was conducted by the composer himself.
 Moniuszko travelled to Sankt Petersburg in order to introduce its audiences to his music.
 They were received with acclaim and had favourable reviews.
-During his stay there, Moniuszko became acquainted with some of the leading composers and musicians of Russia, including Mikhail Glinka, Alexander Dargomyzhsky, Cesar Cui, and Alexander Serov.
+During his stay there, Moniuszko became acquainted with some of the leading composers and musicians of Russia, including Mikhail Glinka, Alexander Dargomyzhsky, César Cui, and Alexander Serov.

 In 1854, he established St Cecilia's Society with the assistance of Achilles Bonoldi, its amateur members giving two public concerts twice a year.
 Owing to the composer's good relations with Warsaw's bourgeoisie and aristocracy, such as Józef Sikorski, editor-in-chief of the music magazine Ruch Muzyczny, Moniuszko's career started to gain momentum.
 In 1858, he moved with his family to Warsaw where he was appointed conductor at the Warsaw Opera.
 During the Warsaw period, he composed his most famous musical works – the operas The Countess, Verbum nobile, The Haunted Manor and Paria.

 Between 1862–1864, Moniuszko worked on The Haunted Manor, arguably his greatest opera.
 The premiere performance of the opera was delayed by the outbreak of the January Uprising of 1863 and ultimately took place on 28 September 1865 at the Grand Theatre in Warsaw.
 In 1868, Moniuszko travelled to Prague where he met Bedřich Smetana in order to discuss the staging of Halka.
 The same year, the opera was performed at the National Theatre in Prague and was directed by Smetana himself.
 In 1869, his opera Paria premiered in Warsaw while Halka was staged for the first time in Moscow.
 He also served as a professor at the Warsaw Conservatory.

 In 1871, he published Pamiętnik do nauki harmonii (A Textbook for Studying Harmony).
 On 2 February 1878, the Grand Theatre in Warsaw staged his last operetta Beata.
 He died of a heart attack in Warsaw in 1872 and was buried at the Powązki Cemetery.
 His funeral was attended by up to 100,000 people and turned into a national and patriotic manifestation.